peterlacko/gooddata-ui/website/versioned_docs/version-5.0.0/sso.md

 original_id: sso
 ---

-To develop your own smart business application, you must add an authentication cookie to all requests coming to the GoodData platform.
+To develop your own analytical application, you must add an authentication cookie to all requests coming to the GoodData platform.

 <!-- INTERNAL GDC NOTE:
     If you need public access, you may use proxy method below.
     GoodData Platform doesn't support public access, but there is a possibility to supply access token via URI.
-    (But it is not supported by UI SDK.)
+    (But it is not supported by GoodData.UI.)
  -->

 ## Use GoodData platform users - no SSO required